Universality Diagram of Phase Transitions in Long-range Statistical Systems: Long-range O( ) spin model

 Beyond these bulk regimes, several structurally important boundaries and special points in the $(d,\sigma)$ plane exhibit marginal or crossover behavior.
 For clarity, we list them separately.

 \begin{itemize} \item $\sigma=d$ for $d<2$: This line marks the boundary of the $T_c=0$ regime, based on LR SRW arguments.
 As in LR-percolation, the nature of phase transitions along this line remains unknown, in general.
-The point $(d,\sigma)=(1,1)$ is a notable example in which LR-Ising and LR-XY models exhibit BKT-like transitions.
+The point $(d,\sigma)=(1,1)$ is a notable example where the LR-Ising model exhibits BKT-like transition.

 \item $d=2$, $\sigma>2$: The universality reduces to the familiar 2D SR cases: Ising has a continuous transition, XY undergoes a BKT transition, and Heisenberg has no finite-temperature phase transition.
 At $\sigma = 2$, the nature of the transition changes: LR-XY becomes second order instead of BKT, and LR-Heisenberg acquires a finite-temperature transition.